An Integrally Closed Reduced Ring with McCoy Localizations That Is Neither McCoy nor Locally a Domain: Abstract

 \section{Abstract}

 We construct an explicit commutative ring $R$ that is reduced and integrally closed, such that $R_{\mathfrak p}$ is an integrally closed McCoy ring for every maximal ideal $\mathfrak p$ of $R$, while $R$ itself is not a McCoy ring and is not locally a domain.
 This gives an affirmative answer to Problem~9 in \emph{Open Problems in Commutative Ring Theory}.
 The construction combines Akiba's Nagata-type example, which already yields an integrally closed reduced ring with integrally closed domain localizations and a finitely generated ideal of zero-divisors with zero annihilator, with an explicit local integrally closed McCoy ring that is not a domain.
 Taking the direct product of these two rings preserves the required local McCoy property while retaining the global failure of the McCoy condition.
 As a consequence, $R[X]$ is integrally closed by Huckaba's criterion.
+The proof presented in this note was completed by Rethlas \cite{Rethlas2604}, a natural-language automated reasoning system; the author was responsible for reviewing and checking the argument.